xdbfoundation/go/services/frontier/internal/docs/reference/tutorials/follow-received-payments.md

 ## Funding your account

-The DigitalBits test network provides the Friendbot, a tool that developers can use to get testnet lumens for testing purposes.
+The DigitalBits test network provides the Friendbot, a tool that developers can use to get testnet digitalbits for testing purposes.
 To fund your account, simply execute the following curl command:

 ```bash